•

 • Language and Grammar—Write your article in English using active voice and avoid complex vocabulary.
 Grammar and spelling should be carefully checked and be free of errors.

-• Structure—Ensure the submission is structured as requested by the journal and contains all relevant sections.
+• Structure—Ensure the submission is structured with headings as recommended above and contains all relevant citations.

 • Abstract—Follow the format for the abstract.